Tim Quilty

 Timothy Jamin Quilty is an Australian politician.
 He was a Liberal Democratic Party (LDP) member of the Victorian Legislative Council between 2018 and 2022, representing Northern Victoria Region.
 He was not successful in his re-election to the Legislative Council in the 2022 state election.

 Before his election to parliament, he served as a councillor on the City of Wodonga, previously contesting the Division of Indi for the LDP in the 2016 Australian federal election, as well as the seats of Eden-Monaro in 2007 and Riverina in 2010.
 He had previously contested Eden-Monaro as a member of the Outdoor Recreation Party in 2004.

-In 2022, Quilty was the only member of the Victorian parliament to oppose a bill that would ban the public display of the Nazi swastikas.
-Also in 2022, Quilty was one of three who voted against the Treaty Authority and Other Treaty Elements Bill 2022.

 Prior to entering politics, Quilty was a farmer and an accountant.

+Quilty's inaugural speech on 19 February 2019, gained attention for advocating a "Rexit" (regional exit), proposing that rural areas of Victoria and New South Wales separate from urban-dominated governments to form a new state, arguing that city-based policies disadvantaged regional communities.
+He later released maps in 2021 outlining a proposed "super state" combining regional parts of Victoria, New South Wales, and potentially Queensland.

+In parliament, Quilty held several committee roles: